-I read it (*squeeee*!!) but it’s not out yet (just 2 more weeks of waiting to go!!), although I’m here to tell you, you’re in for a treat!!
+I read it (*squeeee*!!) and I’m here to tell you, you’re in for a treat!!
 It’s a totally unique way to tell a sweet love story.
-In true Colleen Hoover fashion, this one has all of her infamous feels (whether you’re giggling with glee at how clever her characters are, or wanting to throw your book in fury ’cause they can be so darn thick-headed sometimes!! ).
+In true Colleen Hoover fashion, this one has all of her infamous feels (whether you’re giggling with glee at how clever her characters are, or wanting to throw your book in fury ’cause they can be so darn thick-headed sometimes!! 😉 ).
 The dialogue, the fantastic character introspection, POV’s from both characters (and yet you have no clue what’s gonna happen even though you know what they’re both thinking), everything that’s signature to this author is here.

 And best of all?
 Not one, but TWO gasp-worthy surprise reveals.

 Oh yes!!
 I was quite delighted.
 In fact the first twist was the one I thought was gonna be the big *thing* (my eyes bugged out of my head in sheer agony-tinged delight), ’cause I knew *this* was gonna throw a monkey wrench in the whole thing.
 And you know me, I love the book drama, but by the time twist #2 came about (P.S.
 I didn’t see it coming either), the whole story… pretty much comes full circle.

 Eighteen year old Fallon is an ex-teen actress who’s career came to a screeching halt after a home fire scarred her face (and body) badly.
 She has an estranged relationship with her famous, emotionally distant, career oriented father, but is extremely close to her down-to-earth, wise and very loving mother.
 Her mother gives her an incredibly insightful bit of advice.

 “You’ll never be able to find yourself if you’re lost in someone else.”